JanDuinkerken/Besties/1.- NPCs/Estinien.md

 When Estinien was 18, he had been sent out to the material plane to perform and assassinate nobles in [[York]].
 During the performance, he encountered [[January]] Strider and [[Kyros]] [[Varian]] for the first time, botching up the final (?) targets-- the King and Queen of [[York]].
 Cause of this, Estinien found himself trapped in [[York]].
 Thus, beginning his chase for the two knuckle heads.

 Estinien founded the [[Godseekers]] in his garage like Steve Jobs or something.
 Gaining a literal cult following over time!
-Welcome 2 Godseeker Manwhore Summer ig?
+Welcome 2 [[Godseekers|Godseeker]] Manwhore Summer ig?
 And with this new cult came a new name-- [[Zion]]✨

 ![[estinien1.png]]